Quoted Companies Alliance Code Compliance

 The Board has overall responsibility for the Group’s system of internal control and reviewing its effectiveness.
 Key elements of the system of internal control include clearly defined levels of responsibility and delegation, together with well-structured reporting lines up to the Board; the preparation of comprehensive budgets for each bar and head office, approved by the Board; a review of period results against budget, together with commentary on significant variances and updates of both profit and cash flow expectations for the period; Board authorisation of all major purchases and disposals and regular reporting of legal and accounting developments to the Board.

-Further details on the composition and experience of the board can be found on page 44 to 45 of the Annual Report and Accounts 2022.
+Further details on the composition and experience of the Board can be found on pages 54 to 55 of the Annual Report and Accounts 2023.

 The Board considers that it has sufficient skills and experience to enable it to execute its duties and responsibilities effectively given the nature and size of the Group.
 The Directors have a wide range of skills in Leisure, Retail, Marketing, Operational, People and Finance backgrounds, and continue to develop their skills and knowledge either through other Directorships (for Non-Executives) or via time and experience and attending industry body events.

-Where the Board considers that it does not possess the necessary expertise or experience, it will engage the services of professional advisors and consultants.
-The Directors receive regular updates from external advisors on legal requirements and regulations, remuneration matters and corporate governance best practice.
+Where the Board considers that it does not possess the necessary expertise or experience, it will engage the services of professional advisers and consultants.
+The Directors receive regular updates from external advisers on legal requirements and regulations, remuneration matters and corporate governance best practice.

-Further details of Board experience can be found on page 44 to 45 of the Annual Report and Accounts 2022.
+Further details of Board experience can be found on pages 54 to 55 of the Annual Report and Accounts 2023.

 The Board completed a Board evaluation in summer 2022.
 This assessed the Board effectiveness, and any recommendations were implemented; the questions were reviewed and approved by the Group’s corporate lawyers to ensure they were independently verified and were found to be robust and conclusive of the QCA Code principles.
 The questionnaire was then shared with the Board, asking them to participate and respond to questions designed to elicit honest feedback about Board dynamics, operations, structure, performance, and composition.